Rough semimartingales and $p$-variation estimates for martingale transforms: Vector-valued estimates in discrete time

 \section{Vector-valued estimates in discrete time}

 The main result of this section, Theorem~\ref{thm:vv-pprod}, is a bound for discrete time versions of the It\^{o} integral.
-Its main advantage over the previous result \cite[Proposition 3.1]{arxiv:1812.09763} is that the integrands $F^{(k)}$ are allowed to be arbitrary two-parameter processes, rather than martingale differences.
+Its main advantage over the previous result \cite[Proposition 3.1]{MR4003122} is that the integrands $F^{(k)}$ are allowed to be arbitrary two-parameter processes, rather than martingale differences.
 The connection of Theorem~\ref{thm:vv-pprod} with variation norm estimates will be established in Corollary~\ref{cor:main}.
+All processes in this section are in discrete time, that is, the time variables are in $\N$.

 We begin this section by recalling several known results.
 We abbreviate $\norm{\cdot}_{q} := \norm{\cdot}_{L^{q}(\Omega)}$.